-In 2021 the School opened its new Floreamus Centre, comprising an interdisciplinary team of clinical psychologists, school nurses and mindfulness practitioners.
-Throughout 2022, the Centre continued to provide high-quality education and primary care to ensure Grammar girls are socially, emotionally, and physically at their best and ready to learn.
+In 2021 the School opened its Floreamus Centre, comprising an interdisciplinary team of clinical psychologists, school nurses and mindfulness practitioners.
+Since then, the Centre has provided high-quality education and primary care to ensure Grammar girls are socially, emotionally, and physically at their best and ready to learn.